gabriel-garciae/one_billion_row_challenge_python/README.md

 | Ürümqi       | -42.1           | 7.4              | 56.7            |
 | İzmir        | -34.4           | 17.9             | 67.9            |

-## Dependências
+## Dependencies

-Para executar os scripts deste projeto, você precisará das seguintes bibliotecas:
+To run the scripts in this project, you will need the following libraries:

-* Polars: `0.20.3`
+- Polars: `0.20.3`
-* DuckDB: `0.10.0`
+- DuckDB: `0.10.0`
-* Dask[complete]: `^2024.2.0`
+- Dask[complete]: `^2024.2.0`

-## Resultados
+## Results

-Os testes foram realizados em um laptop equipado com um processador Core I7 da Dell e 32GB de RAM.
-As implementações utilizaram abordagens puramente Python, Pandas, Dask, Polars e DuckDB.
-Os resultados de tempo de execução para processar o arquivo de 100 milhões de linhas são apresentados abaixo:
+The tests were conducted on a Dell laptop equipped with a Core I7 processor and 16GB of RAM.
+The implementations utilized pure Python, Pandas, Dask, Polars, and DuckDB approaches.
+The runtime results for processing the 100 million rows file are presented below:

 | Implementação | Tempo |
 | --- | --- |